wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 # What is dApp

-dApp is a Waves account that has dApp script assigned to it.
+dApp is Waves account assigned with dApp script.

-dApp script is a Ride script that comprises сallable functions that can be called externally by the [invoke script transaction](/en/blockchain/transaction-type/invoke-script-transaction).
+dApp script is a Ride script that contains сallable functions that can be called externally by the [invoke script transaction](/en/blockchain/transaction-type/invoke-script-transaction).

 An invoke script transaction contains: